Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 1. **Infrastructure as a Service (IaaS)**
    - **What it is:**
-     Azure `IaaS` provides virtualized computing resources over the internet.
-You manage the `operating system`, `middleware`, and `applications`, while Azure manages the physical infrastructure.
+     Azure IaaS provides virtualized computing resources over the internet.
+You manage the operating system, middleware, and applications, while Azure manages the physical infrastructure.

    - **Practical Example:**
      A company migrating their on-premises servers to Azure: